 Halifax Civic Trust fears that if these historic buildings are left empty for too long their condition will deteriorate, putting their future at risk.
-David Glover said: “We are concerned about the future of these buildings.
+Vice Chairman David Glover said: “We are concerned about the future of these buildings.
 We wish to conserve them and find new uses, with sympathetic conversion where possible.”
 And he urged the public: “Will you join Halifax Civic Trust and help give us a more powerful voice in this direction?”

 How can you help us to protect our local heritage?

 We will be regularly monitoring the condition of all of the buildings identified below.
 Where necessary, we will be expressing our concern and using our influence (at a local and/or national level) to try to improve the situation.
-However, there are far too many buildings of historic and/or architectural significance in our area for us to monitor them all ( to see a list of them all go to Listed Sites).
+However, there are far too many buildings of historic and/or architectural significance in our area for us to monitor them all ( to see a list of them all, go to Listed Sites).
 This is where you come in.
-If you become aware of an historic building in our area which is falling into serious disrepair please let us know about it by emailing to: email@example.com
+If you become aware of an historic building in our area which is empty or falling into serious disrepair, please let us know about it by emailing to: email@example.com

 Ovenden Hall, Grade II*